Automotive industry in Vietnam: Mitsubishi

 Mitsubishi Motors is active in Vietnam through its Vina Star Motors Corporation joint venture with Malaysian PROTON Holdings.
 In 1997 production of Mitsubishi vehicles was started with the Mitsubishi Delica van, with other vehicles being the Mitsubishi Pajero and Mitsubishi Canter.

+Škoda

+Škoda Auto started its operations in Vietnam since 2023, initially offering CBU models from Czech Republic like Karoq and Kodiaq only.
+In March 2025, Škoda Auto partnered with Thanh Cong Group to began local assembly of Slavia and Kushaq in their new plant in Quang Ninh province, using kits imported from India.

 Suzuki

 Suzuki builds cars in Vietnam through its Visuco subsidiary, operating in a factory in Bien Hoa, Dong Nai Province.
 The factory produces the Super Carry, Ertiga, Grand Vitara, Vitara and Swift, as well as the Impulse 125 Fi, Hayate 125, UA125-T, Viva 115 Fi, Raider 150 and Axelo 125 motorbikes.
 Annual production is 6000 motor vehicles and 100,000 motorbikes.